-As of December 31, 2019, we had \$183 million aggregate principal amount of indebtedness, comprised of \$45 million under our Term Loan, on a senior secured basis, and \$138 million under the 2026 Notes (as defined in Note 7 - Debt of the Consolidated Financial Statements).
+As of December 31, 2020, we had \$183.0 million aggregate principal amount of indebtedness, comprised of \$45.0 million under our Term Loan, on a senior secured basis, and \$138.0 million under our convertible senior notes due 2026, or the 2026 Notes.
+Additionally, we have the ability to exercise an option for up to \$90.0 million in cash under the Funding Agreement, which, if utilized, will result in additional payment obligations of up to 4% of our net sales of CK-274 in the CK-274 Territory.
+Finally, under our RPI Royalty Purchase Agreement, we will have a payment obligation of 4.5% on worldwide net sales of omecamtiv mecarbil and other Amgen Alliance Compounds, subject to a potential increase of up to an additional 1% under certain circumstances (delay in US marketing approval).
 We may also incur additional indebtedness to meet future financing needs.
 Our indebtedness could have significant negative consequences for our security holders and our business, results of operations and financial condition by, among other things:

-- increasing our vulnerability to adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; - diluting the interests of our existing stockholders as a result of issuing shares of our common stock upon conversion of the notes; and - placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital.
+- increasing our vulnerability to adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; - · diluting the interests of our existing stockholders as a result of issuing shares of our common stock upon conversion of the notes; and - placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital.